 About 8 months after going to work for the hospice company, my elderly aunt and uncle began have issues with living independently, as their power of attorney, I was called upon and became their personal “life care manager”.
 I have helped them through the years in all aspects of their life including learning about assisted living, private home care, navigating the health care system, including veteran’s services.
 I have supported my aunt with her dementia diagnosis and my uncle has since passed.

 My husband and I have lived in Corpus Christi all of our lives.
-We have 3 sons and have been involved in many their activities/school over the years.
+We have 3 sons and have been involved in many of their school and other activities over the years.
+We also have a daughter in law and granddaughter.
 We are active members in our church.

 I truly believe individuals have the right to and deserve the best possible care, and to live out their life as they choose, with quality of life always being the center stone for decision making.
 It takes a team to assure needs are met.
 I look forward to being a part of your team and am eager to assist you with any needs you might have.